hands-on-cloud/hands-on.cloud/hugo/content/How to setup Jupyter behind Nginx proxy/index.md

 }
 ```

-### Jupyter configuration
+### Jupyter configuration.

-For JupyterHub configuration we’ll use the following configuration placed to `/root/.jupyter/jupyter_notebook_config.py`:
+For JupyterHub configuration we’ll use the following configuration placed to **/root/.jupyter/jupyter_notebook_config.py**:

 ```python
 # get the config object